 Empower the farming manpower by enhancing the supply of food, reducing the levels of hunger and also enhance the food emergency crises response.
 This will help in improving the agricultural marketing in South Africa and make farming more vibrant and sustainable.

 Over the years, infrastructure has been a great problem in many rural areas within East and South Africa and this has led to the wastage of food produces from the farming regions.
 With the improvement of road networks and other rural infrastructure such as storage, more has been achieved and the vision is to enhance this even the more over the next few years.
 As a strategy for agricultural marketing in South Africa, funds have also been increased to help in enhancing agricultural research that is aimed at improving the quality of food production in different areas.
+The innovative marketing efforts of countries such as the US have shown that any product can gain a foot hold in the market with the right promotion and infrastructure supporting it.
+Specialized products such as K9 grass for dogs have been marketed cleverly by colourful characters such as Gibson the world’s largest great dane (www.gibsondog.com).
+With clever marketing and the technology to develop an innovative product that the market is hungry for this is just one example of how a product can thrive.
 Technology has also been a major problem in the farming sector but this is changing with time.
 The adoption of technology in the farming sector has also been a major focus and this has helped in the achievement of great results.

 Many governments have also embraced the fertilizer and seed subsidies which have made it easier for farmers to improve their input in the farming industry.
 This has been hailed as a major way of improving agricultural marketing in South Africa to date.
 Although donors have been against this method, those countries that have broken rank with them have enjoyed the benefits offered by the subsidies.